Alert Strategies¶

 ---|---|

-Workspace Members | Email notifications; viewable under Management > Member Management. |
+Workspace Members | Email notifications; go to Management > Member Management to view. |

-Teams | Email notifications; a team can add multiple workspace members, viewable under Management > Member Management > Team Management. |
+Team | Email notifications; a team can add multiple workspace members, go to Management > Member Management > Team Management to view. |

-Email Groups | Email notifications; an email group can add multiple teams, viewable under Monitoring > Notification Targets Management. |
+Email Group | Email notifications; an email group can add multiple teams, go to Monitoring > Notification Targets Management to view. |

-DingTalk/WeCom/Lark Bots | Group notifications; viewable under Monitoring > Notification Targets Management. |
+DingTalk/WeCom/Lark Bots | Group notifications; go to Monitoring > Notification Targets Management to view. |

-Webhook Custom | User-defined; viewable under Monitoring > Notification Targets Management. |
+Custom Webhook | User-defined; go to Monitoring > Notification Targets Management to view. |

-SMS | SMS notifications; an SMS group can add multiple workspace members, viewable under Monitoring > Notification Targets Management.
-Free Plan does not support SMS notifications.
-Other versions charge 0.1 USD per message, billed daily, with no free quota. |
+SMS | SMS notifications; an SMS group can add multiple workspace members, go to Monitoring > Notification Targets Management to view.
+Free Plan has no SMS notifications, other versions charge 0.1 USD per message, billed daily with no free quota. |

-Custom External Emails | Enter an email address and press Enter; supported only by Commercial Plan and Deployment Plan users. |
+Custom External Email | Input email address and press Enter; available only for Commercial Plan and Deployment Plan users. |

 Notification Configuration Based on Members¶